gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine chased words all afternoon while Razi sorted books into piles.
-Every once in a while he set a volume on the table instead to shape a rough map of Cherne: those from Ruuda at the north end, those from Thind, Ini Bantang, and Barra Bantang at the south, the Ninety Kingdoms in the west, and a scant handful from Praczedt to the east.
+Every once in a while he set a volume on the table instead to shape a rough map of Cherne: those from Ruuda at the north end, those from Thind, Ini Bantang, and Barra Bantang at the south, the Regimental Kingdoms in the west, and a scant handful from Praczedt to the east.
 A lone volume of Karabandi poetry occupied the center with a pair of spell books beside it.